-Working with Sebastian Risi, we are trying to understand how to combine the strengths of human intuition and machine intelligence.
+Working with Sebastian Risi, we tried to advance our understanding of how to combine the strengths of human intuition and machine intelligence.

 (Click for subtitles!)